PS-Wizard/Rusty/notes.md

 # Iterators:

 Iterators provide a way to loop over a data type. **Iterators are lazy**, that means that they initialize or idk what but they do their thing lazily, only when called.

+---

+# Smart Pointers

+- **Box**: It allows us to store data in the heap, while the pointer remains in the stack.
+Useful when:
+    - When you have a large amount of data and want to transfer ownership, but dont want it to copy
+    - when you own a value and you only care about the value implementing a specific trait and dont care about the specific type.